shahadathhs/industrial-plaza/README.md

 ### On this website

-#### We used three NPM Package for the challenges task.
-They are-
+#### We used few NPM Package and they are-

   1. React-leaflet
   2. React Hook Form
   3. Swiper Slider

-#### We used some other NPM Package too.
-They are-

-  1. prop-types
+  4. prop-types
-  2. React Hot Toast
+  5. React Hot Toast
-  3. React Icons
+  6. React Icons
-  4. React Helmet Async
+  7. React Helmet Async

 #### We have Four page for service